 Favorites, we all have them.
 This month our favorite yoga pose is SAVASANA (aka Corpse Pose).
 It’s for a good reason, not just because all you need to do is lie down.
-The weather has been downright mean- cold, rain on rain and then add a little more rain, windy, and moody.
+The weather has been downright mean- cold, rain on rain and then add a little more rain, wind, and mean mood.
 For Chicagoans we’re used to this, in the spring and winter.
 Not summer.
 Summer is our heavenly kingdom of food and music festivals, baseball games, bike rides along the Lake Front Trail, outdoor dining, trips to the beach, and SUP Yoga.
 We’ve all had to utilize our PMAs (positive mental attitudes) and make the most of the days as they are.
 This is where Savasana comes in…

 Savasana is a pose that asks us to let go, to surrender.
 Let go of tension, stress, chatter in the mind, anticipation, expectation, fantasies, cravings, desires, and everything else.
 Surrender to that which you have no control over.
 It is the pose that teaches us to relax.
 It settles the mind, relaxes the body, and may even lower blood pressure.
 It’s exactly what we’ve needed.